 Bigger Fish to Fry

 Yup, it is still Stress Awareness Month.
-And, yup, I still find it bothersome that whomever gets to name our special holidays or months, feels we need to be “more aware” of “stress.”
+And, yup, I still find it bothersome that whoever gets to name our special holidays or months feels we need to be “more aware” of “stress.”
 I think 100% of the human population is or probably has been pretty “stress aware.”

 Even the word “stress” stresses me out.
-I truly watch my vocabulary and believe that thoughts become things.
-Heck, I have convinced myself I ride Unicorns and and slide down rainbows.
+I genuinely watch my vocabulary and believe that thoughts become things.
+Heck, I have convinced myself I ride Unicorns and slide down rainbows.

-It’s the long-term, chronic stress that kicks our A double S – and actually puts and keeps weight on our A double S.
+The long-term, chronic stress kicks our A double S – and puts and keeps weight on our A double S.

 - Roast Meat Hill Road in Killingsworth, Connecticut-a tribute to burning livestock?